Skip to main content

 Lower Intermediate Part 1 (Semester 1)

 This course is suitable if you have completed the Post Beginners' course with us, or if you are at a similar level.
 Alternatively, you can join this course if you are at A1 level in the CEFR, a rusty past GCSE level student or achieved IB ab initio grades 1 – 5; or/and if you are preparing for JLPT N5.
 You are required to be able to read Hiragana and Katakana fluently.
-Please note that there is no specific vocabulary list, and you are required to have a basic range of vocabulary.
+There is no specific vocabulary list, and you are required to have a basic range of vocabulary.
 Kanji is not taught in lessons, but Kanji is used in lessons.
 Kanji readings are included in most lesson resources.

-During the course, you will:
+During the course, you will learn to

-• learn to talk confidently about yourself and everyday topics such as: family and friends, daily routines, hobbies and interests, abilities and talents, past experiences and events, customs and habits, and future plans using some complex grammar structures
+• talk confidently about yourself and everyday topics such as: family and friends, daily routines, hobbies and interests, abilities and talents, past experiences and events, customs and habits, and future plans using some complex grammar structures

-• learn how to express your thoughts and opinions
+• express your thoughts and opinions

 • listen to, read, write, and understand short texts, including both fiction and non-fiction